-1. Surfing – Along the coast all travelers that want to learn how to surf will find tons of surf schools along the beach that offer lessons for both kids and adults.
+1. Surfing – One of the most popular things to do in Balsamo is surfing, along the coast, all travelers that want to learn how to surf will find tons of surf schools along the beach that offer lessons for both kids and adults.

 2. La Libertad Pier – There is nothing more enchanting and amazing for kids but to see a working pier with local fishermen.
 Here you will find the freshest ceviches.